issaczhang2021/Real-time_Stock_Market_Monitoring_ETL_pipeline/README 1.md

 - Orchestration using Prefect with retry, alerting, and logging
 - Full containerization and reproducibility using Docker

+## 🔀 Project Phases

+This project is organized into two distinct phases to balance development speed, cost control, and production readiness:

+> **Why split into two phases?**
+> Phase 1 focuses on validating architecture and core logic in a low-cost, open-source environment (MinIO, Prefect, PySpark) so we can iterate quickly without incurring excessive cloud fees.
+Once the design is proven, Phase 2 migrates the pipeline to AWS for production‐grade needs—real-time (1-minute) ingestion, serverless scaling, SLA compliance, and seamless integration with BI/ML services.
+---
+### Phase 1: Prototype & Validation (5-Minute Interval Pipeline)
+- **Goal**: Quickly build a proof-of-concept (POC) using open-source tools to validate overall design, test ingestion/transformation logic, and control costs.
+- **Key Activities**:
+  - Developed a config-driven Python API handler to fetch 5-minute interval data for multiple symbols.
+  - Orchestrated ingestion workflows with Prefect and applied PySpark transformations to clean, standardize, and write data into partitioned Parquet format.
+  - Structured a Bronze (raw JSON) layer and Silver (cleaned Parquet) layer on Delta Lake in MinIO, ensuring traceability and clean snapshots via schema evolution.
+  - Modeled a Gold layer by aggregating Silver data to compute trading signals (e.g., P/E Ratio Alert, Volume Spike % Alert) for strategy development.
+  - Implemented deduplication with incremental merge, partitioning, and late-arriving data correction to keep historical records consistent.
+  - Integrated Soda Core for data quality checks (freshness, null rates, duplication) via YAML-defined scan definitions.
+  - Containerized the entire pipeline using Docker Compose to ensure a reproducible dev environment compatible with future AWS migration.

+### Phase 2: AWS Migration & Productionization (1-Minute Interval)
+- **Goal**: Migrate the validated prototype to a serverless, fully managed AWS architecture for real-time, elastic, and SLA-compliant operations.
+- **Key Activities**:
+  - Refactored the Python API handler into an AWS Lambda function triggered by EventBridge (supporting 1-minute interval ingestion).
+  - Deployed transformation logic to AWS Glue (PySpark) with Delta Lake on S3, enabling serverless processing and scalable late-arriving data correction.
+  - Reused Soda YAML scan checks on Athena tables to enforce data freshness, duplication prevention, and schema consistency in production.
+  - Provided downstream analytics endpoints via Athena and QuickSight for Gold-layer factor dashboards, quantitative signals, and ML retraining pipelines.
+  - Ensured cost efficiency and operational scalability by leveraging Lambda, Glue, S3, EventBridge, and Athena in a pay-per-use serverless setup.

 ## ⏱ Why Use a 5-Minute Interval?

 When ingesting intraday stock data via Alpha Vantage, there are multiple interval options (1min, 5min, 15min, etc.).
 We chose **5 minutes** for the following main reasons: